perasperadastra/Project-I/input/readme.md

 The initial velocities of the particles can be setted up to 0 or to a bimodal distribution.
 To choose use the **vel_opt** parameter (= 1, bimodal) (= 0, zero initial velocities).

+The integrated algorithms can be the Velocity Verlet with thermostat (= 1) or without thermostat (= 0).

 To control de time step change the **dt** parameter (in ps units) less than 0.01 ps make in the simulation unstable.
 The number of steps that will be computed is selected in the **ntimes** parameter.

 The output information frequency is controlled by the **everyt** parameter.
 AVOID HIGH RATES OF PRINTIN!!!
 Printing is a limiting stage in this software.